Loading sector monitor

 Fetching Comtrade flows, FRED prices, and BACI structure.

 Quarterly sector deep dives.
-Each issue takes one HS-defined sector, pulls reporter-side Comtrade flows for the latest complete quarter, layers FRED price series and CEPII BACI structure, and writes a short policy-aware read of where trade is going, who is gaining share, and what the price tape is saying.
+Each issue takes one HS-defined sector, reads the latest complete calendar year of CEPII BACI flows, and writes a short policy-aware read of where trade is going, who is gaining share, and how concentrated the supply base is.
 The index below lists the 12 sectors we monitor; 12 have a published issue right now.

 Country-level trade totals hide the mechanism.
 A semiconductor export control, a grain-corridor closure, a CBAM rule, or a Chinese EV tariff lands on one HS chapter at a time, and the second-order effects travel along the value-added chain that chapter sits in.
 Koopman, Wang & Wei (2014, American Economic Review 104(2), 459-494) show that gross bilateral exports double-count intermediates and that the policy-relevant object is the value-added decomposition at the sector level.
 These monitors are the gross-flow half of that GVC lens: the first diagnostic, the place where tariff and sanction shocks show up before the KWW accounting catches them up.

-Every monitor issue walks the same six-section structure: key findings (bullet summary), market overview (latest price / volume print against CEPII BACI history), trade flow analysis (top exporters, top importers, bilateral corridors, concentration map), structural read (HHI, RCA, unit-value), policy context (tariffs, sanctions, industrial-policy responses), and risks / watchlist.
-Values are UN Comtrade reporter-side in current USD (not scaled), BACI in thousands USD (multiplied by 1,000 for display), prices in USD or index as labeled.
+Every monitor issue walks the same six-section structure: key findings (bullet summary), market overview (world total, year-over-year change, concentration), trade flow analysis (top exporters, top importers, estimated bilateral corridors, concentration map), structural read (HHI and what it implies), policy context (tariffs, sanctions, industrial-policy responses), and risks / watchlist.
+Values are CEPII BACI in thousands USD (multiplied by 1,000 for display), annual calendar years.
 ISO3 codes are upper-cased and deduplicated against the countries.parquet map before any join.
-Every number traces back to either a Parquet SELECT or a Comtrade v1 API call; no modelling, no back-fill.
+Trade totals and country values trace to Parquet SELECTs; bilateral corridor arcs are model-based estimates and are labeled as such.

 One row per sector.
 Linked rows route to the latest published issue; plain rows are scoped but not yet released.
 Takeaways are the one-sentence 'so what' drawn from the full report; they are headlines, not forecasts.

 This index is the navigation layer; the analytical weight lives in the per-sector issues.
-Read the monitor as a briefing, not as a model: each issue is one quarter of reporter-side data, with seasonality intact and partial filings flagged.
+Read the monitor as a briefing, not as a model: each issue reads one calendar year of reconciled BACI data against the prior year's world total.
 For long-horizon structural views (1995-2024, reconciled), use the world, rankings and complexity pages; for near-real-time cross-sector moves without sector detail, the monthly page is the right entry point.